weakish/weakish.github.com/dive-into/flow.md

 }
 ```

-This is a simple workaround for documentation
+This is a simple workaround for documentation,
-and it prevents accidental implementation of interfaces.
+which prevents accidental implementation of interfaces.
 However, it does not prevent a later modification of implementation of `Fooer`
 to remove `Foo()` and make `ImplementsFooer()` not correct any more.